teosibileau/flickr_tools/README.md

 + Python 2.7
 + pip
 + virtualenv
-+ Some messaging service compatible with celery, i use redis (http://redis.io)
++ Some messaging service compatible with celery, i use [redis](http://redis.io)
-+ a db compatible with django, i use sqlite 3 in dev, postgres or mongodb in prod
++ a db compatible with django, i use sqlite 3 in dev, postgres or mongodb in prod.
+If you are not familiar how django manages dbs go [here](https://docs.djangoproject.com/en/1.3/ref/databases/)
-+ your own key and secret for the flickr api -> http://www.flickr.com/services/apps/create/apply/
++ your own key and secret for the flickr api.
+Get it [here](http://www.flickr.com/services/apps/create/apply/)

 ## Installation